 Perhaps the biggest advantage the ESET endpoint bundle offers over its peers is that it offers both cloud-based and on-premise management consoles.

 As a security product though, like most of its peers, besides hunting for malicious files on the computers, it also protects your web browsing and monitors connected devices as well.
-Although it lacks the privacy enhancing apps like the VPN (opens in new tab) and a sandbox environment that you get with Avast Business Antivirus Pro Plus (ABAPP) (opens in new tab) it supports more platforms than ABAPP.

 Also, its user-interface offers the same kind of dexterity that you get with Bitdefender GravityZone Advanced Business Security (GZABS) without any of the complexity.
 Although it doesn’t ship with an administrator’s guide, the contextual help and the tooltips make easy work of navigating the interface.